Overview of Asian Eyelid Surgery

 There are two primary methods for performing Asian eyelid surgery.

 A non-incisional blepharoplasty, or “suture technique”, is less invasive.
-The surgeon makes a series of small punctures in the skin where the fold will be created, then places sutures through the punctures and tightens them until they form the desired crease.
+The surgeon makes a series of small punctures in the skin where the fold will be created, then places sutures through the punctures and tightens them until they form the crease.
 The sutures stay beneath the skin where they cannot be seen.
 They do not need to be removed and there is less scarring than with the incisional technique.

 Frequently Asked Questions